 That’s why your comments won’t vanish.
 Your name will appear as plain text, as the link to your account will be broken.
 Your profile image will be replaced by a default icon too.

-And of course, if you choose to reactivate, all those posts will revert back to normal.
+And of course, if you choose to reactivate your Facebook account, all of those posts will revert back to normal.

 What happens if you delete Facebook permanently?
-Facebook says your data will be erased within 3 months, but can’t guarantee that flotsam and jetsam—the comments, reactions, and posts—will be cleared.
+Your data will be erased within 3 months, but can’t guarantee that flotsam and jetsam—comments, reactions, and posts on others’ timelines—will be cleared.

 How to Tell If Someone Deactivated Facebook

 If you’re concerned that someone has been unusually quiet on Facebook, there are three options to consider.
 The first is that they’re simply busy.
-Try messaging them to check they’re OK.
+Try messaging them to ask if they’re OK.

 Look through your list of friends.
 If they’re still listed, they’re probably just preoccupied.
 If they’re not, the second possibility is that they’ve blocked you.
-But before you investigate that, question whether they’ve got rid of their whole account.
+But before you investigate that, question whether they’ve deleted their whole account.